ouadie-lahdioui/docker-cheatsheet/README.md

 	<img src="assets/docker-logo.png">
 </p>

-## Features
+## Docker CLI basics
 - TODO

+## Launching a container
+- TODO

-## Installation
+## Committing a container
+- TODO

+## Keeping the container running
+- TODO

-## Next Steps
+## Dockerfile
+- TODO

+## Using the Docker registry
+- TODO

+## Webapps with Docker
+- TODO

+## ChatBots with Docker
+- TODO

 ## License

-- This project is licensed under the terms of the MIT license and developed with love by [Ouadie LAHDIOUI](www.twitter.com/lahdiouiouadie)
+- This project is licensed under the terms of the MIT license and developed with &#9829; by [Ouadie LAHDIOUI](www.twitter.com/lahdiouiouadie)
 - Feel free to make PRs, if there's anything you feel we could do better